Open to roles across product, design & research Get in touch →

 Discovery

-What's mathematically distinct isn't always visually distinct — the eye doesn't read hex codes.
+What's mathematically distinct isn't always visually distinct.
+The eye doesn't read hex codes.
 Twelve "unique" colors can still collapse into a blur of blues, so the real job was optimizing for perception, not math.

 The problem